A New Era for Aged Care in Australia: Understanding the Support at Home Program

 The Support at Home program is founded on legislation passed under the November 2024 Aged Care Act.
 It is part of a broad series of Federal Government reforms designed to address the recommendations put forward by the Royal Commission into Aged Care Quality and Safety.

-Objectives of the New Act
+Objectives of the new act

 The Act also introduces stronger measures to help make sure providers deliver services ethically and efficiently.
 Penalties will apply to those who don’t meet the required standards.

-Transitioning to the Support at Home Program
+Transitioning to the Support at Home program

 People will start transitioning to the Support at Home program in stages to minimise disruption.

-Current Home Care Package (HCP) Recipients
+Current Home Care Package (HCP) recipients

 Around 215,000 Australians currently receive HCPs.
 For these people:

-Commonwealth Home Support Programme (CHSP) Recipients
+Commonwealth Home Support Programme (CHSP) recipients

 For CHSP participants:

-Financial Contributions and Affordability
+Financial contributions and affordability

 The Support at Home program is designed to balance equity and sustainability.
 Contributions will be based on an individual’s financial situation so care remains affordable for those with limited means.
 This makes the system fair for everyone, regardless of income, whilst ensuring it can continue to support people long term.